 Luther Rice is somewhat limited in their course offerings as it’s basically a bible school and seminary.
 There are only 10 degree tracks to choose from.
 Luther Rice features adequate accreditation for a Bible School (ABHE) and Seminary (TRACS), but not for the higher-tiered liberal arts universities.
 In this way, Luther Rice is well suited for ministry minded students.
 But even here, they offer some diversity that other programs don’t have.
 Students can opt for different length courses at 8, 11, or 15 week study tracks.
 The course content is the same in each track, but students either take a long, medium, or short time to cover the material.

 Perhaps the biggest benefit of a Luther Rice degree is affordability.
 The cost per credit hour is a bargain at $270 per credit hour.
-LRCS is one of the least expensive accredited schools you can choose.
+LRCS is one of the least expensive accredited Christian online colleges you can choose.
 Luther Rice has much in common with Toccoa Falls College (see below) and Columbia International University (see below), but ranks above these schools because of better variety in degree options, better pricing, and by keeping all their degrees available in resident or online form.

 23 Eastern University